radarphp/Radar.Project/README.md

 # Radar

-Radar is a PSR-7 compliant an [Action-Domain-Responder](http://pmjones.io/adr) (ADR) system.
+Radar is a PSR-7 compliant [Action-Domain-Responder](http://pmjones.io/adr)
+(ADR) system.
 While it may look like a micro-framework, it is more like a wrapper around the real core of your application domain.